gurpahul/Introduction-to-React/Assignment1.md

 The `.zip` file should contain your first and last name.

-Your `.zip` file containing your solution files should be uploaded to the [Assignment #1 Dropbox link](https://www.dropbox.com/request/wVyMJoEPGdXYiGgVXGfi), no later than 3:30 PM, Friday, June 14th, 2018.
+Your `.zip` file containing your solution files should be uploaded to the [Assignment #1 Dropbox link](https://www.dropbox.com/request/wVyMJoEPGdXYiGgVXGfi), no later than 10:15 AM, Friday, June 15th, 2018.

-You can NOT submit more than 1 file.
+You can NOT submit more than zip 1 file.

 See [Assignment #1 rubric](https://github.com/jniziol/Introduction-to-React/blob/master/Assignment%20%231%20-%20Rubric.pdf) for the evaluation criteria.